The One Kind Sentence That Can Change Someone’s Day (or Life)

 When you think about it, it costs us nothing to be nice, does it?

-We may never know the difference we make the world, just by being warm and kind and friendly .. and caring enough to let other people know we see them.
+We may never know the difference we make in the world, just by being warm and kind and friendly .. and caring enough to let other people know we see them.